Online Graphic Design Degree Programs

 Top Schools Offering Graphic Design Programs

-NCES names 648 institutions that have graphic design programs.
-From those schools, 10,382 degrees were awarded to students in 2016 (the most recent data).
-Most of these degrees were at the Bachelor’s level (57%).
+NCES names 656 institutions where one may study graphic design.
+From those schools, you will find 9,539 degrees were awarded to students in 2017 (the most recent data).
+Most of these degrees, you will see, were at the B.A. or B.F.A. level.

 Choosing an Accredited Graphic Design Program

-Look for programs accredited by the National Association of Schools of Art and Design.
+Some schools also go an extra step and seek accreditation for certain programs.
+The main accreditor is the National Association of Schools of Art and Design (NASAD).
 NASAD accredits over 360 institutions with arts and design programs.
 Programs must meet NASAD’s rigorous quality standards.
 These standards emphasize areas like:

 - Artistic and educational fundamentals